 3 months until departure

-Apply for health insurance, backpacker travel insurance and, if you are carrying expensive electronics, extra insurance for your possessions.
+Apply for health insurance and, if you are carrying expensive electronics, extra insurance for your possessions.
 Resources: My health insurance headache (Katie Going Global), Getting health insurance when you travel (Almost Fearless)

 Create a will and a living will.